dylanlrrb/Please-Contain-Yourself/4-Containerized_Development_With_Volumes/README.md

 >
 >"This image is based on the popular Alpine Linux project, available in the alpine official image.
 Alpine Linux is much smaller than most distribution base images (~5MB), and thus leads to much slimmer images in general.
 This variant is highly recommended when final image size being as small as possible is desired." -- [Official node image on Dokerhub](https://hub.docker.com/_/node/)
 >
 >I posed the question at the end of the last module, "Why might it be a bad idea to use the `:latest` version of an image?".
-The answer to that is because a big part of what makes containers great is their consistency - they run the same everywhere.
+The answer is that because a big part of what makes containers great is their consistency - they run the same everywhere.
 If we build two images at different points in time and the `:latest` base image version is different between builds, this has the potential to introduce variance in containers that we would otherwise expect to be identical.
 >
->The `:7.6-alpine` version will always points to a node image that is built with node version 7.6; because knowing is better than not knowing.
+>The `:7.6-alpine` version will always refer to a node image that is built with node.js version 7.6 under the hood.
+Because knowing is better than not knowing.

 ---